about the group

 Current Lab Members

-Michelle is the Geography Undergraduate Program Advisor at McGill University, and currently Project Manager of the IHACC
+Michelle is the Geography Undergraduate Program Advisor at McGill University, and has been working part-time with Dr. Mylene Riva

 Knut Tjensvoll KitchingEmail